 Studies

-Finally, I tend to have a critical eye on the world around me, so here are some small studies I've done on different topics:
+I tend to have a critical eye on the world around me, so here are some small studies I've done on different topics:

 Some time ago, I saw some kid on Tik Tok saying that there was no point in studying anything because doing so wouldn't increase your income.
 I thought that was a pretty bold statement, so I did what any reasonable person would do: I went to Kaggle to find a dataset that would help me prove him wrong.